-While influencers only promote your brand for a short duration (via a one-off post or a single short campaign), brand ambassadors promote you repeatedly and establish a long-term relationship with you (usually for at least one year).
+While social media influencers only promote your brand for a short duration (via a one-off post or a single short campaign), brand ambassadors promote you repeatedly and establish a long-term relationship with you (usually for at least one year).

-And while influencers may not have used your product before their campaign, all social media brand ambassadors have already used and loved your product before they started to officially represent your brand on social media.
+And while influencers may not have used your product before their marketing campaign, all social media brand ambassadors have already used and loved your product before they started to officially represent your brand on social media.

 Another difference between these partnerships is that influencers’ posts often read like ads – they focus on selling the product to their followers.
 Conversely, ambassadors are more focused on authentically promoting your brand, based on how they’ve actually used your product and the value they’ve received from it.

 Lastly, influencers promote a wide range of brands on social media.
 At times, they end up promoting two competing brands.
 On the other hand, brand ambassadors focus on promoting a single brand in the long term.
 And if they represent multiple brands, they definitely won’t promote competing brands simultaneously.

 Why you should leverage social media brand ambassadors